• Skip to primary navigation

 In other words: One must dig deeper than the lights of Lleras park.

-You’ll find that El Poblado is situated in the southeast area of the city and the commune consists of 23 neighborhoods.
+known as the 14th commune, El Poblado is by far the largest in Medellin.
+It is situated in the southeast area of the city and is a commune that consists of 23 neighborhoods each with their own unique charm.

-El Poblado is also known as The Golden Blocks because the area is the main center of industrial and commercial life.
+El Poblado is also known as The Golden Blocks because the area is the main center of industrial and commercial life for locals and tourists.

-That makes it the second-largest economy in the country, which is one of the many reasons why it’s so luxurious.
+That makes it the second-largest economy in the country, which is one of the many reasons why it’s so luxurious and full of opportunities.

 Is El Poblado Worth Visiting?

-• The nightlife: This is one of the main things El Poblado is known for.
-The nightlife is exciting and energetic, so if you enjoy that kind of scene, you will have a lot of fun.
+• The nightlife: This is what El Poblado is known for.
+The nightlife is exciting and energetic, so if you enjoy that kind of scene, you’ll love it.

-• The cuisine: It’s not difficult to find delicious food in El Poblado!
-It’s a true joy to explore all the cafes and restaurants to try as many delicious dishes as possible.
+• The cuisine: It’s easy to find delicious food in El Poblado and a joy to explore all the cafes and restaurants to try as many dishes as possible.

 • Plenty of attractions: Because El Poblado is the largest commune in the country, there are many attractions and sightseeing opportunities.
 You can have many adventures in El Poblado, so it’s worth your time.